caronc/nzb-subliminal/README.md

                         format ie: growl://mypass@localhost.
 See
                         https://github.com/caronc/apprise for more information
                         on the different kinds of supported Notification URLs.
+  -T COUNT, --throttle-threshold=COUNT
+                        The threshold defines the number of concurrent requests made to the remote subtitle websites before a temporary wait/pause occurs (defined by --throttle).
+                        The goal of the threshold is to prevent one from being banned for abusing the server (which can happen if you make to many requests).
+This setting is ideal for those users who are scanning and getting subtitles for a very large media library.
+Set this value to 0 (zero) if you want to disable this feature.
+It currently defaults to 5.
+  -W SEC, --throttle=SEC
+                        Defines the number of seconds a throttle/block will occur for when/if a throttle threshold is reached.
+It currently defaults to 3.
   -L FILE, --logfile=FILE
                         Send output to the specified logfile instead of stdout.